glowsai/docsite/docs/docs/17-auto-deploy-usage.md

   -H "Deploy-Route-Rule: round-robin"
 ```

-When there are two or more instances running, the **Deploy-Route-Rule** in the response header will change sequentially on consecutive calls.
+When two or more instances are running, making consecutive requests using this mode will show that the `Deploy-Route-Rule` value in the response header changes sequentially.

 ![PixPin_2025-11-21_10-04-43](../docs-images/p17auto-deploy/12.png)

-Note that if there are no instances running through this Auto Deploy, calling this mode will return an error code: `{"code": 1006, "msg": "route target not found"}`.
+Note that if no instances have been started by this Auto Deploy, requesting this mode will return an error code: `{"code": 1006, "msg": "route target not found"}`.

 ### {Deploy-Route-Target} Mode